01 of 06

 The Espacio Escultorico is a sculpture garden, the majority of which is made up of huge, abstract pieces, and is set within the ecological reserve.

-The botanical garden makes up one section of the ecological reserve, and can be visited daily.
-Admission is free, and the garden is open from 7 am; many students and locals come here for a morning run.
-The Botanical Garden of the Institute of Biology of the UNAM is the second oldest... botanical garden in the country.
+The Botanical Garden is run by UNAM's Institute of Biology and makes up one section... of the ecological reserve.
+This is the second oldest botanical garden in the country.
 In addition to maintaining collections of living plants, the garden conducts outreach and education as well as research and conservation of Mexican plant diversity.

 03 of 06